Ant Control in University Park, TX

 - Sticky sweet residue near pet food bowls

-Same-day windows are available for University Park addresses when the schedule allows.
-Call the number above to lock one in.
+Same-day windows are sometimes available for University Park addresses depending on the provider's route.
+Call the number above and the dispatcher will confirm the next window.

 University Park Service Area